hypo69/hypo/pytest/gemini - set 1/en/utils/pdf.md

 * **`get_project_root` testing:** Added a test case to validate the `get_project_root` function.

-This revised solution demonstrates a more robust and thorough approach to testing the `PDFUtils` class, considering various scenarios and using `pytest` features effectively.
+This revised solution demonStartes a more robust and thorough approach to testing the `PDFUtils` class, considering various scenarios and using `pytest` features effectively.
 Remember to install the necessary libraries: `pdfkit`, `reportlab`, `fpdf`, and `pytest`.
 Example using pytest:

 ```bash
 pip install pdfkit reportlab fpdf pytest